krutarth31/subspark/README.md

 The selected role is stored in the browser so it persists as you navigate around the app.

+## Onboarding Flow

+The seller onboarding uses a modern vertical stepper inspired by popular store builders.
+Each step presents a full-width card guiding the user from connecting Stripe to paying the platform fee.

 ## Seller Subscription

-After completing the Stripe onboarding flow sellers are sent to `/price` to pay the platform fee.
-Clicking **Pay Subscription** creates a Stripe Checkout session via `/api/stripe/checkout` and redirects the seller to pay.
-When the checkout is completed the webhook marks the seller account active and the user is returned to the dashboard.
+After completing the verification step the onboarding flow presents a subscription screen where sellers pay the platform fee.
+Clicking **Pay Subscription** creates a Stripe Checkout session via `/api/stripe/checkout` and redirects the seller to Stripe.
+When the checkout completes the webhook marks the seller account active and the user can continue to the dashboard.